Tactical & Topical Ads

 Eurowings ad 768

-In marketing and advertising we hear a lot about the need to be pro-active rather then reactive.
-But Topical & Tactical ads are an area where one can only be reactive.
+In marketing and advertising, we hear a lot about the need to be proactive rather than reactive.
+But topical and tactical ads are an area where one can only be reactive.
 A proactive T&T ad seems staged and lacking in any real originality.

 So what makes a great T&T ad?